nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 * Stage C.C (Challenge Stage - Causality + Runtime): synthesized adaptation plan by querying the causal model start a PLEXIL plan, randomly inject the fault, the autonomy detects the fault, the prism synthesizes an optimal plan at runtime with respect to objectives of the mission (energy consumption, time)  that is going to fix the fault, translate the prism plan to PLEXIL plan and execute the PLEXIL plan

 *It is expected that the intended functionality or a degraded functionality is preserved.
-The efficiency of planning at these different stages are different.
+The efficiency of planning at these different stages is different.
 For the same fault, the time that it takes to generate a plan is expected to _be ordered as `C.A < C.C < C.b`.*

 # Verdict and Test Outcome